 The Department offers a taught MA International in German Cultural and Language Studies (DAF) (full-time) in co-operation with the Institute for German as a Foreign Language, Friedrich-Schiller Universität Jena, Germany.
 This interdisciplinary and cross-national degree programme is addressed at graduates who wish to obtain a postgraduate qualification in German which encompasses both an academic and professional dimension.

-- 1. Core Course: All students will be required to attend an interdisciplinary core course which deals with modern Literary, Linguistic and Cultural Theory.
-This module runs across two semesters (48 hours). - 2.
-Electives: Students will be required to choose four elective courses (24 hours each).
+1. Electives: Students will be required to choose six elective courses (24 hours each).
 At least one course module has to be taken in German as a Foreign Language/Linguistics and one module in Cultural Studies.